Session 1: July 5-8, 2023

 The Greater Colorado Council will refund 100% of paid camp fees if the camp cannot operate due to local, state, or federal policies.
 Individual camper fees may also be refunded if their immediate family is affected by COVID-19 and are unable to participate in the camp program.
 Documentation must be provided.

 All cancellations are based on a per person basis & are subject to the following guidelines:

 Any cancellation made after 20-day before scheduled attendance of camp will not receive a refund unless documentation is provided by a medical doctor, or there has been a death in the family.
-All cancellations will be charged a processing fee of 5% of your total refund.

 “In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)